Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: The Recognition Problem in Presence of a BlockingVertexAssignment

-Lets denote the three vertices which are in the same intersection set with $c$ by $o_1$, $o_2$ and $o_3$ and those which are in the same intersection set with $w$ by $o^\prime_1$, $o^\prime_2$ and $o^\prime_3$.
-If both $c$ and $w$ are blocking vertices, $o_1$, $o_2$ and $o_3$ belong to the clockwise walk from $a$ towards $b$ and in this walk we must meet them before $w$.
+Let's denote the three vertices which are in the same intersection set with $c$ by $o_1$, $o_2$ and $o_3$ and those which are in the same intersection set with $w$ by $o^\prime_1$, $o^\prime_2$ and $o^\prime_3$.
+If both $c$ and $w$ are blocking vertices, $o_1$, $o_2$ and $o_3$ belong to the clockwise walk from $a$ toward $b$ and in this walk, we must meet them before $w$.
 Similarly, we must meet $o^\prime_1$, $o^\prime_2$ and $o^\prime_3$ before $c$ in the counter-clockwise walk from $a$ toward $b$.
-Hence, vertices $a$, $b$, $c$ and $w$ have an arrangement similar to the arrangement shown in Fig.~\ref{fig:7}.
-As shown in this figure, we can not cross the convex area sorrounded by vertices of the channel $\mathcal{C}$ which are visible from $a$ (like the area sorrounded by dotted orange, blue and green curves in Fig.~\ref{fig:7}).
-In all arrangements of these points some of the adjacent vertices of at least one of these eight intersection points, will be trapped between the orange curve, the clockwise walk from $w$ toward $b$ and the counter-clockwise walk from $c$ toward $b$ (see $x$ and $y$ in Fig.~\ref{fig:7}).
-Therefore, we cannot meet these vertices before $w$ or $c$ in a clockwise or counter-clockwise walk from $a$ toward $b$ without crossing the convex area stated before.
-Consequently, we cannot have more than one visible blocking vertex from $a$ for the ordered invisible pair $(a,b)$.
-So, the \textit{BlockingVertexAssignment} for this kind of internal-external visibility graphs is unique.
+Hence, vertices $a$, $b$, $c$, and $w$ have an arrangement similar to the arrangement shown in Fig.~\ref{fig:7}.
+As shown in this figure, we cannot cross the convex area surrounded by vertices of the channel $C$ which are visible from $a$ (like the area surrounded by dotted orange, blue, and green curves in Fig.~\ref{fig:7}).
+In all arrangements of these points, some of the adjacent vertices of at least one of these eight intersection points will be trapped between the orange curve, the clockwise walk from $w$ toward $b$, and the counter-clockwise walk from $c$ toward $b$ (see $x$ and $y$ in Fig.~\ref{fig:7}).
+Therefore, we cannot meet these vertices before $w$ or $c$ in a clockwise or counter-clockwise walk from $a$ toward $b$ without crossing the aforementioned convex area.
+Consequently, we cannot have more than one visible blocking vertex from $a$ for the ordered non-visible pair $(a,b)$.
+Hence, the \textit{BlockingVertexAssignment} for this visibility graph is unique.

-On the other hand, we only use the first two Ghosh's necessary conditions to find blocking vertices and these conditions can be verified in polynomial time~\cite{ghoshn}.
-So we can compute the \textit{BlockingVertexAssignment} for this kind of polygon in polynomial time. \end{proof}
+We only use the first two of Ghosh's necessary conditions to find blocking vertices and these conditions can be verified in polynomial time~\cite{ghoshn}.
+So we can compute the \textit{BlockingVertexAssignment} for this kind of polygons in polynomial time. \end{proof}

-This theorem along with Theorem~\ref{thm:2_2} imply that, if we have both internal and external visibility graphs of a simple polygon and its \textit{BlockingVertexAssignment} as a part of input, the recognition problem is still $\exists \Real-Complete$.
+This theorem along with Theorem~\ref{thm:2_2} implies that if we have both internal and external visibility graphs of a simple polygon and its \textit{BlockingVertexAssignment}, the recognition problem is still $\exists \Real\text{-}Complete$.

-\begin{theorem} Having the \textit{BlockingVertexAssignment} for the internal visibility graph does not reduce the complexity class of recognizing internal-external visibility graphs of a simple polygon. \end{theorem}